an autumnal city break to the dutch capital

-- Make sure you stop into some of the traditional coffee shops in Amsterdam. they are quintessentially Dutch in their hospitality and surroundings and are a cosy way to escape the wesather if you happen to be visiting the capital in winter.
+- Make sure you stop into some of the traditional coffee shops in Amsterdam.
+They are quintessentially Dutch in their hospitality and surroundings and are a cosy way to escape the wesather if you happen to be visiting the capital in winter.

 - Do like locals do and hire a bicycle as a quick and easy way to get around the city.